 Codelingo is a Platform as a Service (PaaS) for software development teams to solve software development problems.
-It treats your software as data and automates your workflows, called Actions, with the rules and patterns you define, called Tenets.
+It treats your software as data and automates your workflows, called Actions, with the rules and patterns you define, called Specs.

-Test out writing a Tenet and running a Action online with zero installs using the CodeLingo playground - it's easier than you think!
+Test out writing a Spec and running a Action online with zero installs using the CodeLingo playground - it's easier than you think!

 GitHub Review Action